sfigg/commercialization-public/test/wpt/wpr-command-line-options.md

 ## CaptureStateOnDemand

 Use this option to capture states for the configured providers in the current recording.
 The event provider should be configured for **capturestateondemand** within the profile file while the session is running.

-**syntax**
+### Syntax

-**wpr -capturestateondemand**
+#### wpr-capturestateondemand

 Below is an example of **EventProvider**: